Connecting Yalies Around the Globe in Small Groups

 Views expressed in the YIA Common Rooms, or in material used to foster discussion, do not necessarily express the views of the YIA, YAA, or Yale University.

-Your personal information from the YIA Common Rooms survey will not be disclosed by the YIA to your group, aside from your email address being provided to the group coordinator for the purpose of organizing Zoom calls.
-You may choose at a later stage to provide your email address or other information to your group.
+Your personal information from the YIA Common Rooms survey will not be disclosed by the YIA to your group, aside from your name and, where necessary for organizational purposes, your email address.